JulianTurner/AspNetCore.Docs.de-de/aspnetcore/data/ef-mvc/concurrency.md

 * <span data-ttu-id="36a21-150">Sie können nachverfolgen, welche Eigenschaft ein Benutzer geändert hat und nur die entsprechenden Spalten in der Datenbank aktualisieren.</span><span class="sxs-lookup"><span data-stu-id="36a21-150">You can keep track of which property a user has modified and update only the corresponding columns in the database.</span></span>

      <span data-ttu-id="36a21-151">Im Beispielszenario würden keine Daten verloren gehen, da verschiedene Eigenschaften von zwei Benutzern aktualisiert wurden.</span><span class="sxs-lookup"><span data-stu-id="36a21-151">In the example scenario, no data would be lost, because different properties were updated by the two users.</span></span> <span data-ttu-id="36a21-152">Das nächste Mal, wenn eine Person den englischen Fachbereich durchsucht, wird sie die Änderungen von Benutzer1 und Benutzer2 sehen – das Startdatum 1.9.2013 und ein Budget von 0 Dollar.</span><span class="sxs-lookup"><span data-stu-id="36a21-152">The next time someone browses the English department, they will see both Jane's and John's changes -- a start date of 9/1/2013 and a budget of zero dollars.</span></span> <span data-ttu-id="36a21-153">Diese Methode der Aktualisierung kann die Anzahl von Konflikten reduzieren, die zu Datenverlusten führen können.
 Sie kann Datenverluste jedoch nicht verhindern, wenn konkurrierende Änderungen an der gleichen Eigenschaft einer Entität vorgenommen werden.</span><span class="sxs-lookup"><span data-stu-id="36a21-153">This method of updating can reduce the number of conflicts that could result in data loss, but it can't avoid data loss if competing changes are made to the same property of an entity.</span></span> <span data-ttu-id="36a21-154">Ob Entity Framework auf diese Weise funktioniert, hängt davon ab, wie Sie Ihren Aktualisierungscode implementieren.</span><span class="sxs-lookup"><span data-stu-id="36a21-154">Whether the Entity Framework works this way depends on how you implement your update code.</span></span> <span data-ttu-id="36a21-155">Oft ist dies in Webanwendungen nicht praktikabel, da es erforderlich sein kann, viele Zustände zu verwalten, um alle ursprünglichen Eigenschaftswerte einer Entität und die neuen Werte im Auge zu behalten.</span><span class="sxs-lookup"><span data-stu-id="36a21-155">It's often not practical in a web application, because it can require that you maintain large amounts of state in order to keep track of all original property values for an entity as well as new values.</span></span> <span data-ttu-id="36a21-156">Das Verwalten vieler Zuständen kann sich auf die Leistung der Anwendung auswirken, da es entweder Serverressourcen beansprucht oder in der Webseite selbst (z.
-B. in ausgeblendeten Feldern) oder in einem :::no-loc(cookie)::: enthalten sein muss.</span><span class="sxs-lookup"><span data-stu-id="36a21-156">Maintaining large amounts of state can affect application performance because it either requires server resources or must be included in the web page itself (for example, in hidden fields) or in a :::no-loc(cookie):::.</span></span>
+B. in ausgeblendeten Feldern) oder in einem cookie enthalten sein muss.</span><span class="sxs-lookup"><span data-stu-id="36a21-156">Maintaining large amounts of state can affect application performance because it either requires server resources or must be included in the web page itself (for example, in hidden fields) or in a cookie.</span></span>

 * <span data-ttu-id="36a21-157">Sie können zulassen, dass die Änderungen von Benutzer2 die Änderungen von Benutzer1 überschreiben.</span><span class="sxs-lookup"><span data-stu-id="36a21-157">You can let John's change overwrite Jane's change.</span></span>